aegisora-ai/aegisora.ai/README.md

 3. Commit your changes
 4. Open a Pull Request

 Check the [Issues](https://github.com/ozereray/aegisora.ai/issues) tab for tasks labeled `good first issue`, and join the [Discord](https://discord.gg/8CM3PpQRT5) to connect with the community.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the full workflow and coding standards.

 ---